VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 The list of supported service discovery types is available [here](#how-to-collect-metrics-in-prometheus-format).

 Additionally, `vmagent` doesn't support `refresh_interval` option at service discovery sections.
-This option is substituted with `-promscrape.*CheckInterval` command-line options, which are specific per each service discovery type.
+This option is substituted with `-promscrape.*CheckInterval` command-line flags, which are specific per each service discovery type.
 See [the full list of command-line flags for vmagent](#advanced-usage).

 ## Adding labels to metrics